Feral Druid DPS Spec, Builds, and Talents — Dragonflight 10.1

 Double-Clawed Rake Icon Double-Clawed Rake Causes Rake Icon Rake casts to apply to a second target.
 Makes multi-DoT maintenance easier and is taken in multi-target situations.

 Sabertooth Icon Sabertooth Increases Ferocious Bite Icon Ferocious Bite damage and causes each Combo Point spent by it to increase all your active Rip Icon Rip damage.
-Provides additional incentive to Bite targets and has good synergy with followups for most situations, and is generally a required pathing node, so it is always taken.
+Provides additional incentive to Bite targets and has good synergy with follow-ups for most situations, and is generally a required pathing node, so it is always taken.

 Tireless Energy Icon Tireless Energy Increases base Energy regeneration by 10/20% and max Energy by 30/60.
-It gives more room for pooling and is a solid choice in most situations, but when points become tight, is often dropped for stronger effects so long as you have enough resources to maintain the key cycle.
+It gives more room for pooling and is a solid choice in most situations, but when points become tight, they are often dropped for stronger effects so long as you have enough resources to maintain the key cycle.

-The first block of talents are mostly universal increases to the core rotation, dictating your access to Energy related effects to build the primary cycle.
+The first block of talents are mostly universal increases to the core rotation, dictating your access to Energy-related effects to build the primary cycle.
 The only big decision here is whether you take Primal Wrath Icon Primal Wrath and the supporting AoE talents around it, but you will always path through Sabertooth Icon Sabertooth and Pouncing Strikes Icon Pouncing Strikes to unlock the second tier of talents.
 Ideally, you will spend the minimum possible points here to gain access to later options.

 Ability Explanation

 Survival Instincts Icon Survival Instincts Powerful, but long cooldown defensive option.
-While this is not throughput, pathing must reach our major offensive cooldown, so is always taken.
+While this is not throughput, pathing must reach our major offensive cooldown, so it is always taken.

 Berserk Icon Berserk Our major cooldown, causing Shred Icon Shred and Rake Icon Rake to deal 50% increased damage, and cause Finishing moves to also refund up to 3 Combo Points generated above the cap of 5.
 Also causes all Combo Point generating abilities to generate an additional Combo Point, and passively generates 1 Combo Point per second.
 It provides a huge flood of resources alongside overflow protection, and has some enhancing talents to focus more on this window.